 Spending money is something that doesn’t come easily to me.
 But I grew up in a home where we always had suitcases that were falling apart.
 Having your suitcase not work because the wheel fell off or something is not a fun thing.
 I didn’t want to continue that tradition when I moved out on my own.
 So I found a hardshell suitcase on Amazon.
 It wasn’t crazy expensive, and it had great reviews.
 My carry-on has traveled the world with me and hasn’t given me any issues.

 Snacking is one of my favorite things to do.
 I love trying new snacks, especially when I am traveling.
 Trying the local snacks is such a treat.
 When this isn’t possible, I just load up on some things that I have lying around the house.
 I typically carry some delicious Clif bars and some sort of nuts with me.
 I love pistachios.
 My guilty pleasure is jelly beans.
 I can never get enough of them.

 4. World Travel Adapter

-If you’re anything like me and frequently traveling to many different countries, a good travel adapter is essential.
+If you’re anything like me and frequently travel to many different countries, a good travel adapter is essential.
 How else would you plug in all of your gadgets?
-My Kevin and I have both had this travel adapter for a while now and it works great.
+Kevin and I have both had this travel adapter for a while now, and it works great.
 It’s compact and super reliable.

 5. Light or Heavy Reading

 I used to have the bulkiest, heaviest, most annoying laptop.
 As a small business owner and writer, and as someone who’s worked remotely for over 2 1/2 years, having such a laptop was incredibly irritating when I traveled.
 It was so extremely heavy.
-I finally caved and bought this lightweight laptop.
+I finally caved and bought a new lightweight laptop.
 Not only is it very lightweight, but it works really well too.
-Buying something new is very difficult for me because I don’t like spending money, but this laptop was well worth the investment.
+Buying something new is very difficult for me because I don’t like spending money, my new laptop was well worth the investment.